xavierellis/manual-mapper/README.md

 Usermode Windows X86 & X64 static library for manual mapping of arbitrary dll payloads from disk and memory.

-© Xavier Ellis 2022; for educational purposes ONLY

 ### Implemented Features

 - [ ] C++ and SEH Exceptions